BelledonneCommunications/linphone-iphone/README.md

  Linphone controls the embedding of these codecs thanks to the preprocessor macros HAVE_SILK, HAVE_AMR, HAVE_G729 HAVE_OPENH264 positioned in Xcode project.
  Before embedding these 4 codecs in the final application, make sure to have the right to do so.

+## TESTING THE APPLICATION

+You need the cocoapods gem installed:

+        sudo gem install cocoapods
+        pod setup # the first time that cocoapods is installed, not needed if you have it already pod init

+This will install the KIF framework, which is used for testing:

+        pod install

+After this, you should open the xcworkspace instead of the xcodeproj

+        open linphone.xcworkspace

+Now, simply press `Command + U` and the default simulator will launch and try to pass all the tests.

 ## LIMITATIONS, KNOWN BUGS

 * Video capture does not work in simulator (not implemented by simulator?).